coraljellyfish/html-css-curriculum/README.md

 # Resources for Beginner Front-End Programmers - Curriculum

 This is a static website with a few different lessons that teach HTML and CSS for beginners.
-The [homepage]([url](https://html-css-curriculum.vercel.app/)) displays all of the lessons available with descriptions, and icons that link to the lessons' practice webpages, code, and slideshows for learning material.
+The homepage displays all of the lessons available with descriptions, and icons that link to the lessons' practice webpages, code, and slideshows for learning material.
 A capstone project is provided.

+Access the website here: <a href = "https://html-css-curriculum.vercel.app/">Resources for Beginner Front-End Programmers - Curriculum</a>

 Slideshow links: <br>
 <a href = "https://docs.google.com/presentation/d/13w8vHCMTdhBgNaJ2MT3IjfFwnt9cozCY-0eubkrqZWM/edit?usp=sharing">Lesson 1</a>